realT-A-E/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all possible combinations of single-digit numbers.
 Write a program that prints all possible different combinations of three digits.
 Write a program that prints all possible combinations of two two-digit numbers.
+This program will assign a random number to the variable n each time it is executed.
+Complete the source code in order to print the last digit of the number stored in the variable n.